 Blake’s voice was softer than ever.
 However, with no one else was breathing, his words were clear.
 “I concur with Sahen.”
 He paused.
 I imagined him in his office in Tampa looking at the picture of his family, struggling to get out of this trap.
 Finally, he said, “I’d only add, isn’t the purpose of the end-to-end test to discover errors like this?
 It did.
 It worked.”

 There was a pause while the CIO digested Blake’s verbal jujitsu.
 “Hmm.
 I see.
 So the test was successful.”
 He paused again, then said firmly.
 “Well, now that you have a list of the errors, fix them.
 Let’s have another system test next Friday.”

 That led to dead silence.

-These errors were not simply put a ‘2’ in the field instead of a ‘1’.
-The supply systems had specific values in keys, used for sorting, summarizing and reporting.
-They’ve developed those codes over a decade.
+These errors were not simply put a “2” in the field instead of a “1”.
+The supply systems had specific values in keys, used to match, sort, summarize and report.
+The SME users developed these codes over years.
 The provisioning systems had different values for tracking inventory locations.
 The end customer ordering systems had a third set of categories.
 They might all be called location, but what was the mapping between them?
-Some values were undefined in supply, had massive detail in provisioning, and merely a tag in customer ordering.
+Some values were undefined in supply, had massive detail in provisioning, and were tags in customer ordering.
 Which was to be used?
 Such questions required intensive discussion with internal MegaTel SMEs–which we were forbidden to have.
 The CIO sold the system to the users as solving their problems.
 It would decrease their work load, not add to it.

 “Well, good then,” the CIO summed up, “since there are no objections, let’s rap up this call.
 I’ll expect a better review after the next end-to-end test.
 Thank you all for your efforts.”